-^[2] IEA (2021), Rail, IEA, Paris https://www.iea.org/reports/rail cial markets as a sustainable issuer.
-In 2022, EUROFIMA continued to see a very strong participation by ESG investors dominating its order books.
-The borrowing strategy continues to integrate the organization's strong ESG credentials and to issue, subject to eligible green assets, under the Green Bond Framework, which is fully aligned with the EU Taxonomy according to Sustainalytics.
-EUROFIMA is constantly integrating current best practices and trends in terms of sustainable finance in order to strengthen its leading position as a sustainable issuer.
+EUROFIMA continued to see a very strong participation by ESG investors dominating its order books.
+The borrowing strategy integrates the organization's strong ESG credentials and to issue, subject to eligible green assets, under the Green Bond Framework, which is fully aligned with the EU Taxonomy according to Sustainalytics.
+EUROFIMA is constantly integrating current best sustainable finance practices and trends, in order to strengthen its leading position as a sustainable issuer.